YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 <br>

 ## Run docker image (Auto)
+If you want to automatically patch WSI images and predict the results using both the Uncertainty and Baseline models, please follow this instructions:

     $ sudo docker run --gpus all -it --rm -v "$PWD:/app" my-torch-app auto.sh

 ## Run docker image (Manual)
+If you want to execute every process step by step, please follow this instruction.
 1.Extracting patches from Whole Slides Image:

     $ sudo docker run --gpus all -it --rm -v "$PWD:/app" my-torch-app save_svs_to_tiles.sh